Tobacco 21: Health Impacts of Raising the Minimum Tobacco Sale Age

 Research shows that raising the legal sale age from 18 to 21, known as “Tobacco 21,” would greatly reduce youth tobacco use and prevent kids from starting to smoke, according to a 2015 Institute of Medicine report.
 Notably, the report estimated there would be a 25 percent reduction in smoking initiation among 15-to-17-year-olds if the age to purchase tobacco were raised to 21.

 Nearly all tobacco users start before age 21.
-According to a 2017 MDH Health Advisory on nicotine, teens are especially susceptible to nicotine addiction and the harmful effects of nicotine on the developing brain.
+According to a 2017 Minnesota Department of Health advisory on nicotine, teens are especially susceptible to nicotine addiction and the harmful effects of nicotine on the developing brain.
 Raising the minimum tobacco sale age to 21 would limit youth access to tobacco until age 21, when the portion of the brain responsible for rational decision-making is more fully developed.

 Research shows raising the tobacco sale age would keep Minnesota kids from starting.